Fan Fic / HookerVerse

 - Get Out: Goggles to Marz when she disappoints her for the last time, said in a Tranquil Fury way.

-- Green-Eyed Monster: Ask That Guy hates Chick for taking his only constant away from him, Paw resents Benzaie for getting most of Donna's attention, Michaud can't stand Critic because Chick actually cares about him, Joe treats Mary like a doll others can only play with sometimes and Critic hates practically anyone who Chick and Linkara get close to.
+- Green-Eyed Monster: Ask That Guy hates Chick for taking his only constant away from him, Paw resents Benzaie for getting most of Donna's attention, Michaud can't stand Critic because Chick actually cares about him and Critic hates practically anyone who Chick and Linkara get close to.

 - Grey and Grey Morality: The key word for this verse is "complicated".